Sowmya0667/Hiding-Sensitive-Information/README.md

 ## 📝 Notes

 **Data Privacy**: Do not upload sensitive images or data to GitHub.
 The data/ directory is a placeholder; users must source their own datasets.
-**Model Training**: To train your own YOLOv8 model, use the annotations in data/annotations/ and follow the instructions in scripts/detect_id_card.py.
+**Model Training**: Ensure data.yaml points to your dataset in data/annotations/ and data/raw/.
+Follow instructions in scripts/train_yolov8.py.
 **Docker Deployment**: The Docker setup is in progress and will be added in a future update.

 ## 🤝 Contributing